 Garden color schemes – as part of your overall design

-Also take into account the way light moves around in the garden, and the play of sunlight and shadow as these influence how we see color at different times of day.
+Also take into account the way light moves around in the garden, and the play of sunlight and shadow as these influence how we see color at different times of the day.

 ‘Color and light are key elements in the garden,' says garden designer Charlotte Rowe.
 'Color gets refracted and changes throughout the day with the play of light on surfaces, which can really affect how color and light behaves in landscapes.’

 When it comes to choosing garden color schemes, garden designers tend to limit the color palette to green plus two other colors.
 Whether you are choosing summer bulbs or late summer flowers, there are many options.

-Instead, choose neutral colors and local materials wherever possible such as brick and flint.
+Instead, choose neutral colors and local materials wherever possible, such as brick and flint.
 The exception is very dark grey for walls, fences and trellis, as it helps boundaries recede, makes the space look larger and is brilliant for off-setting plants.

-Choose garden color schemes according to location
+Choose garden color schemes to zone areas

 Using specific color ranges and styles of planting in different parts of the garden helps to reinforce the character of each area, resulting in a much more varied experience.
 But other things need to be decided first.